chizkuhhh/jollibeending-machine/README.md

 # jollibeending-machine
+This project was developed as part of a group effort.
+Below is a brief description of the project and my specific contributions.

+## Project Overview
 A Java-based vending machine factory simulator with a GUI built using IntelliJ, featuring regular and special vending machines based on Jollibee's menu.

+## My Contributions
+- Worked on both backend and GUI implementation

+## Collaborators
+This project was developed in collaboration with:
+- Andrew Hiro Ishikawa - Created the visual elements needed and worked on backend implementation

 ## Creating a Machine
 - Select Create a Vending Machine from the Main Menu